 - Column: Quite similar to sheath; it is a straight-lined skirt with no flare or fullness at the hem, but offers a bit more structure than the sheath style.

 The terminology listed above for wedding fashion should give you the tools to get started on your shopping adventures.
+Whether you want the perfect dress or need conflict-free jewelry, these terms can help.
 Though designers are always coming out with new styles or twists on old classics, the wedding dress styles we have listed in this guide should cover the vast majority of the styles you’ll run into when you’re shopping.
-Though it is always best rely on the help of the staff at the bridal store in which you are browsing, knowing some of the terminology for yourself will make the process less confusing.
+Moreover, it is always best rely on the help of the staff at the bridal store in which you are browsing.
+However, knowing some of the terminology for yourself will make the process less confusing.
 If you found this guide to wedding fashion terminology helpful, please feel free to share it on your favorite social media platform.
 Good luck and happy dress shopping!